spiral/docs/basic/commands.md

 $ php app.php db:table -h
 ```

-> You can read how to create your own commands in a following sections.
+> You can read how to create your own commands in following sections.

 ## Aliases
 Spiral Console is based on Symfony/Console, it means you can use command short names as far as there is enough information to find target command: